Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Numerical Experiments

-In Table \ref{tab:bb_bin_onebound}, we show statistics obtained when running the B\&B based either on the natural bound $\znatural$ or on the $\Gamma$-bound $\zgamma$.
-For each instance, we show from the left to the right, the parameters $n,m,s$; the `root gap', given by the difference between the upper bound on the root node of the B\&B enumeration tree and the lower bound given by the best known solution for the instance, sometimes proved optimal; the `final gap', given by the difference between the final upper bound after running the B\&B and the same lower bound (`$-$' represents that the instance was solved to optimality); the elapsed `time' in seconds (`$*$' represents that the time limit was reached); the number of nodes (`\raisebox{1.2pt}{{ {$\#$}}}\! nodes'), that is, the number of subproblems solved; the number of variables fixed by the VBT inequalities (`\raisebox{1.2pt}{{ {$\#$}}}\! fixed variables'), where we observe that all variables fixed in our experiments, were fixed at value one; and the number of times the local searches `LS' improve the incumbent solution during the execution of the B\&B (`\raisebox{1.2pt}{{ {$\#$}}}\!
+In Table \ref{tab:bb_bin_onebound}, we show statistics obtained when running the B\&B based either on the natural bound $\znatural$ or on the $\Gamma$-bound $\zgamma$\,.
+For each instance, we show from the left to the right, the parameters $n,m,s$; the `root gap', given by the difference between the upper bound on the root subproblem of the B\&B enumeration tree and the lower bound given by the best known solution for the instance, sometimes proved optimal; the `final gap', given by the difference between the final upper bound after running the B\&B and the same lower bound; the elapsed `time' in seconds (`$*$' represents that the time limit was reached); the number of subproblems (`\raisebox{1.2pt}{{ {$\#$}}}\! nodes'), that is, the number of subproblems solved; the number of variables fixed by the VBT inequalities (`\raisebox{1.2pt}{{ {$\#$}}}\! fixed variables'); and the number of times the local searches `LS' improve the incumbent solution during the execution of the B\&B (`\raisebox{1.2pt}{{ {$\#$}}}\!
 LSI').
+We note that besides showing the root gap for the two bounds used inside the B\&B, we also present the root gap for the linx bound ($L$).
+Once more we see that the linx bound is always dominated by one of the other bounds even using the scaling parameter suggested in \cite{Kurt_linx}, and therefore, we did not apply it inside the B\&B. Also, it is important to note that the final (rigorous) gaps that we report are based on dual-feasible solutions that we compute ourselves, while Juniper terminates when its ``mip gap'' based on an approximate primal-optimal solution is essentially zero.